The Nest

 Go Back To Previous Page

 When you said “till death do us part,” you both did mean it.
 Unfortunately, that never seems to be the case for around half of all marriages in America.
 Even if you wanted to try to make it work, divorce sometimes happens to the best of us.
 When it does, the family home doesn’t always stay with one party or another.
 Can you sell the property during a divorce?
-At times, you will have to decide to sell off the old home and split the proceeds.
+Sometimes, you will have to sell off the old home and split the proceeds.
 Selling a house is painful enough.
-But things get rougher when you deal with selling a condo or a co-op.
+But things get rougher when you sell a condo or a co-op.
 You must know a lot more when trying to sell during a divorce.
 After all, it’s not just “your” home.
 Marketing during a divorce can be tricky!
-How to sell your house during a divorce?
+How do you sell your house during a divorce?

 Do I Have To Tell Potential Buyers That I Live With An HOA?